Build Your Future at UCR!

 Applying to UCR

 As a top-ranking university, UCR sets high admission standards.
-Incoming students are selected based on a wide range of criteria, including academic performance, standardized exam scores, and the potential for success as an undergraduate.
+Incoming students are selected based on a wide range of criteria, including academic performance and the potential for success as an undergraduate.

 Minimum GPA Requirement